New report shows that the number of public sector mutuals has increased and they are improving services.

 We will now consider how to take the recommendations forward but in particular I am already aware of the problems with EU procurement regulations and will push for reform.

 The report shows that since 2010 the number of public service mutuals has increased from 9 to at least 58 with a some 40 projects in the pipeline.
-In the same time, the services in which mutuals are developing has diversified from four (health, social work, education and leisure) to twelve (including fire services, housing and libraries).
+In the same time, the services in which mutuals are developing has diversified from 4 (health, social work, education and leisure) to 12 (including fire services, housing and libraries).

 The report analyses some of the emerging evidence from mutuals and finds improvements to the conditions and well-being of staff, as well as improvements to service quality, efficiency and effectiveness.

 Improved staff well-being can be evidenced by reductions in sickness absence.
 Since spinning-out in April 2011, Essex Community Services have reduced the average number of sickness days by approximately 2 days per employee.
 This pattern is backed up by what staff say.
 In Central Surrey Health, 98% of co-owners are willing to go beyond what is normally required, well above the 84% industry norm.

 There are also numerous examples of improved services and greater efficiency.
 Hull City Health Care Partnership involved all their staff in an efficiency exercise which saved £600,000.
 At the same time, they have improved patient satisfaction with 85% rating their service ‘Excellent’ or ‘Very Good’, an improvement of 7% since they spun-out in 2009.

 The Mutuals Taskforce Report was launched at the London School of Economics in London where frontline public servants, policy makers and experts in employee ownership gathered to hear the report’s findings.
 Photographs will be available on request.

 Figures published in the report do not include central government where the first mutual, MyCSP Ltd, spun out in April 2012.